Laurel, Mississippi

 Laurel is a city in and the second county seat of Jones County, Mississippi, United States.
 As of the 2020 census, the city had a population of 17,161.
-It is located northeast of Ellisville, the first county seat, which contains the first county courthouse.
-Laurel has the second county courthouse as there are two judicial districts in Jones County.
-Laurel is the headquarters of the Jones County Sheriff's Department, which administers in the county.
+Laurel is northeast of Ellisville, the first county seat, which contains the first county courthouse.
+It has the second county courthouse, as Jones County has two judicial districts.
+Laurel is the headquarters of the Jones County Sheriff's Department, which has jurisdiction in the county.
 Laurel is the principal city of a micropolitan statistical area named for it.
-Major employers include Howard Industries, Sanderson Farms, Masonite International, Family Health Center, Howse Implement, Thermo-Kool, and South Central Regional Medical Center.
+Its major employers include Howard Industries, Sanderson Farms, Masonite International, Family Health Center, Howse Implement, Thermo-Kool, and South Central Regional Medical Center.
 Laurel is home to the Lauren Rogers Museum of Art, Mississippi's oldest art museum, established by the family of Lauren Eastman Rogers.

 History

 Following the 1881 construction of the New Orleans and Northeastern Railroad through the area, economic development occurred rapidly.
 The city of Laurel was incorporated in 1882, with timber as the impetus.
 Yellow pine forests in the region fueled the industry.
-The city was named for thickets of mountain laurel (Kalmia latifolia) which were native to the original town site.
+The city was named for thickets of mountain laurel (Kalmia latifolia) native to the original town site.

-Located in the heart of the piney woods ecoregion of the southeastern United States, the land site that would eventually become Laurel was densely covered with forests of virgin longleaf pine, making the area an attractive one to pioneering lumberjacks and sawmill operators in the late 19th century.
+Located in the heart of the piney woods ecoregion of the Southeastern United States, the land site that eventually became Laurel was densely covered with forests of virgin longleaf pine, making the area attractive to pioneering lumberjacks and sawmill operators in the late 19th century.

 In 1881, business partners John Kamper and A.M.
 Lewin constructed a small lumber mill on the New Orleans and Northeastern Railroad.
-Kamper and Lewin's mill was located in an area that would later become Laurel's First Avenue.
-The following year, in response to a U.S. Postal Service request to provide a postal delivery name for their mill and its surrounding lumber camp, Kamper and Lewin submitted the name "Lawrell" as an homage to the area's naturally-growing mountain laurel bushes.
-The peculiar spelling, however, was soon "corrected" by federal postal officials, giving the future town its current spelling.
+Kamper and Lewin's mill was in an area that later became Laurel's First Avenue.
+The next year, in response to a Post Office Department request to provide a postal delivery name for their mill and its surrounding lumber camp, Kamper and Lewin submitted the name "Lawrell" as an homage to the area's naturally growing mountain laurel bushes.
+Federal postal officials soon "corrected" the peculiar spelling, giving the town its current spelling.

-During its first decade or so, Laurel existed as little more than a glorified lumber camp surrounding Kamper and Lewin's primitive sawmill.
-By 1891, Kamper's company was on the verge of bankruptcy, leading Kamper to sell the mill and extensive land holdings in the area (more than 15,000 acres), to Clinton, Iowa, lumber barons Lauren Chase Eastman and George and Silas Gardiner, founders of the Eastman-Gardiner Company.
+During its first decade or so, Laurel was little more than a glorified lumber camp surrounding Kamper and Lewin's primitive sawmill.
+By 1891, Kamper's company was on the verge of bankruptcy, leading him to sell the mill and extensive land holdings in the area (more than 15,000 acres), to Clinton, Iowa, lumber barons Lauren Chase Eastman and George and Silas Gardiner, founders of the Eastman-Gardiner Company.